jtran12/TeA/doc/phase1/Scope.md

 1. Prioritize graduate over undergraduate applicants.

-2. Prioritize an applicant's field of study whether graduate or not (computer science TAs for computer science classes).

-3. Prioritize people with more experience (either allow input or check if they TAed at the school before)
+2. Exhaust list of applicants from the department of Computer science before making offers to applicants from other departments.

+3. Prioritize based on how many times an applicant has taught a course in the past.

+4. Applicants give a ranking of courses they would like to TA, prioritize based on each applicant’s preferences.

+5. Consider that each graduate has to be made at least one offer.

+6. Consider that you need to match previous hours of Phd applicants.

-4. If given enough time, a rating system where professors can rate the performance of TAs.
+7. If given enough time, a rating system where professors can rate the performance of TAs.
 Highest rating recommended first.

 ### Learning Goals